brentp/methylcode/README.rst

 * a reference fasta file with one entry per chromosome in the genome to which the reads are to be mapped.
-* a fastq  or fasta reads file. all reads must be the same length and must be from Eckers/Zilberman bisulfite process (with only 2 possibilities not 4 from Cokus protocol).
+* a fastq  or fasta reads file.
+If reads are not from the from Eckers/Zilberman bisulfite process (with only 2 possibilities) use "--mode=cmet-stranded" in the --extra-args to GSNAP

-  If 2 read files are specified, they are assumed to be pair ends and the aligner is called appropriately.
+* If 2 read files are specified, they are assumed to be pair ends and the aligner is called appropriately.

 Output
 ======